 Nine projects originally presented at Peer Pitch programs around the country have been selected to return to Washington DC for an industry pitch.
 The pitch will take place Friday October 12 as part of the Double Exposure Investigative Film Festival.

 The selected projects hail from across the United States and were selected from nearly 50 documentary works-in-progress presented at Peer Pitch programs over the past year.
-They include:

 by Adam Villani (Chicago, IL)

 A queer Jewish filmmaker embeds himself with the Westboro Baptist Church, a Kansas-based church best known for picketing celebrity and military funerals to spotlight its hatred for homosexuality, non-Christians, and anyone who is not like them.

 by Jason Osder and Will Youmans (Washington DC)

 In 1985, an explosion kills an accused Nazi collaborator in New Jersey.
 Today, his street lawyer son fights to clear his father’s name and bring the killers to justice.

 by Lois Lipman (Santa Fe, NM)